Khanate of Kazan: Economics

 The Khanate's urban population produced clay ware, wood and metal handiworks, leather, armor, ploughs and jewels.
 The major cities included Qazan, Arça, Cükätaw, Qaşan, Çallı, Alat and Cöri.
 The urban population also traded with the people of Central Asia, the Caucasus, and Russia.
 In the 16th century, Russia became the main trading partner of Kazan, and the khanate shared the economic system of Moscow.
 The major markets were the Taşayaq Bazaar in Kazan and the Markiz Isle fair on the Volga River.
 Agricultural landownership was based on the söyurğal and hereditary estates.

 Society

 The khan governed the state.
 He based his actions on decisions and consultations of a cabinet council, or Diwan.
 The nobility comprised the ranks of bäk (beg), ämir (emir), and morza.
-Military estates consisted of the uğlan (ulan), bahadir, içki (ichki).
+Military estates consisted of the uğlan, bahadir, içki (ichki).
 Muslim clergy also played a major role.
 They were divided into säyet (seid), şäyex (sheikh), qazí (qazi), and imams.
-The ulema, or clergy, played a judicial role, and maintained the madrassas (schools) and maktabs (libraries).
+The ulema, or clergy, played a judicial role and maintained the madrassas (schools) and maktabs (libraries).